-For working professionals looking to rack up a few certifications in design-related specialities, California state schools offer tons of short-term programs in highly specific fields like UX/UI, digital marketing, web design, and animation.
+For working professionals looking to rack up a few certifications in design-related specialties, California state schools offer tons of short-term programs in highly specific fields like UX/UI, digital marketing, web design, and animation.

-Are you a marketing professional with an interest in making a move towards digital design?
+Are you a marketing professional with an interest in making a move toward digital design?
 Let’s explore some graduate-level options to make that move a success.

 Design Master’s Programs in California

 California is the place to be for digital design graduate degrees.
 Graduate-level educational programs are all about gaining highly specific professional knowledge while building a well-rounded network to expand your career options.